-(9-week course TE012YF) This course explores technology and society researching information, communicating design information, and reporting results.
+(9-week course TE012YF) This course explores technology and society

+This middle school course focuses on applying the design process in the invention or innovation of a new product, process, or system.
+Through engaging activities and hands-on projects, students focus on understanding how criteria, constraints, and processes affect designs.
+Emphasis is placed on brainstorming, visualizing, modeling, testing, and refining designs.
+Students develop skills in researching information, communicating design information, and reporting results.
 Activities are structured to integrate physical and social sciences, mathematics, English language arts, and art.
 Work-based learning strategies appropriate for this course include mentorship, school-based enterprise, service learning, and job shadowing.
 Apprenticeship and cooperative education are not available for this course.
 Technology Student Association (TSA) competitive events, community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skills through authentic experiences.
 This would include the design and creativity in the engineering world along with technology and how that impacts society